bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Prerequisites

-This BootstrapVue documentation assumes you are familiar with Vue and and Bootstrap v{{ bootstrapVersionMajor }} CSS.
+This BootstrapVue documentation assumes you are familiar with Vue and Bootstrap v{{ bootstrapVersionMajor }} CSS.
 Good starting points for these:

 - [Vue Guide](https://vuejs.org/v2/guide/)